iamyounix/msimagb460_tomahawk/Tips/USB Keyboard Wake/USB Keyboard Wake.md

 So the ideal method is to declare the XHCI Controller to be an ACPI wake device, as we don't have compatible ECs for macOS to handle proper wake calls.

-- **Method 1:** Set "acpi-wake-type" to all usb devices.
+- **Method 1:** Set `acpi-wake-type` to all usb devices.
 - **Method 2:** Set Virtual USB Devices to route proper wake event from loaded [USBWakeFixup.kext](https://github.com/osy/USBWakeFixup) to acpi mapped usb devices.
 - **Method 3:** Combination of both (include fix USBMap sleep and wake properties).
 Sometimes macOS resist to call wake and sleep properties.

 **Method 1**

-- Set wake by adding the property of "acpi-wake-type=01" to USB devices via DeviceProperties in config.plist. ie:
+- Set wake by adding the property of `acpi-wake-type=01` to USB devices via DeviceProperties in config.plist. ie:

   - PciRoot(0x0)/Pci(0x14,0x0)
     * `acpi-wake-type` - `Data` - `01`